 - 2 ripe medium tomatoes halved crosswise, seeded and grated, discarding the skins but reserving the juices

-- Scant 1 cup (15 g) dried mushrooms, preferably moixernons (St. George’s or fairy ring mushrooms) (I used a mixture of dried porcini and dried black trumpet mushrooms)
+- Scant 1 cup (15 g) dried mushrooms, preferably moixernons (St. George’s or fairy ring mushrooms) (I used dried porcini and black trumpet mushrooms)